DeXterYa/TTDS-project-LYRIX/README.md

  "dear": [1959937, 2],
  ...}
 ```
-The preprocessing is done similarly to the description in [Searchin algorithm](#searching-algorithm) with few exceptions.
+The preprocessing is done similarly to the description in [Searching algorithm](#searching-algorithm) with few exceptions.
 The song text is stemmed with only one stemmer that corresponds to its detected language.
 The song is treated as a bag of words, so term frequencies matter.
 The song text is a concatenation of:
 + **title**
 + **author name _(without a link)_**
 + **lyrics**